Driving Africa’s transformation through action, advocacy and solution journalism

 – Samuel Ndlovu, Community Organizer, South Africa

-"From conservation to digital innovation, AFN’s ten-pillar approach shows they’re not just about news—they’re about transformation.
+"From conservation to digital innovation, AFN’s twelve-pillar approach shows they’re not just about news—they’re about transformation.
 I believe AFN will become a cornerstone for change agents across the continent."

 – Aïcha Diop, Youth Climate Advocate, Senegal